Project-MONAI/MONAI/docs/source/mb_specification.rst

      ┗━ license.txt

-These files mostly are required to be present with the given names for the directory to define a valid MAR:
+These files mostly are required to be present with the given names for the directory to define a valid bundle:

-* **metadata.json**: netadata information in JSON format relating to the type of model, definition of input and output tensors, versions of the model and used software, and other information described below.
+* **metadata.json**: metadata information in JSON format relating to the type of model, definition of input and output tensors, versions of the model and used software, and other information described below.
 * **model.pt**: the state dictionary of a saved model, the information to instantiate the model must be found in the metadata file.
 * **model.ts**: the Torchscript saved model if the model is compatible with being saved correctly in this format.
 * **README.md**: plain-language information on the model, how to use it, author information, etc. in Markdown format.